 What’s your go-to inspirational song (Eye of the Tiger, Roar, Friday by Rebecca Black)?

 Hmmm…that’s a tough one.
+Definitely not any of those examples!
 This answer would probably change depending on the day but today I’m going to say “Under Pressure” by Queen and David Bowie.
 That title might sound contradictory to inspirational but that beat gets me going.

 Inquiring minds would like to know… Glass half-empty or full?